 Could it be that progressives across the country are upset because they now realize they were hoodwinked by a media establishment that seeks to influence, rather than inform them?

 For over two years, the Russiagate narrative has been used to mount a perpetual attack on President Trump and members of his administration.
 Many of his opponents worshiped the special counsel as the glorious messiah who descended from on high to stop the evil machinations of the villain who occupies the oval office.
 It seemed as if left-leaning talking heads couldn’t go more than an hour without trying to convince the American public that Trump was a secret Russian asset bent on destroying the country.

 But the tables may have turned.
 Now that the special counsel’s primary conclusions are known, Trump will almost certainly start using the Russia investigation as a cudgel with which to thrash the Democrats and their allies in the press.
 In the lead up to the 2020 election, he will be able to continually hammer home the point that his opponents dragged the country through two years of an investigation that was motivated by politics.
 Many have been hesitant to support the president amid accusations that he could have worked with the Kremlin to win the election.
-But now that this particular issue appears to be off the table, voters might turn their suspicion on the Democrats, who knew there was no real evidence of collusion.We value your comments!
-Please weigh in on our comment section below.
+But now that this particular issue appears to be off the table, voters might turn their suspicion on the Democrats, who knew there was no real evidence of collusion.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com